tetsu2001/102-project/README.md

 # 🦄Causal Inference and Statistical Learning Methods on 2018 Democratic Primary Elections

-By Aileen Wu, Nikki Iyer, Carlos Gonzalez, and Sara Tetsu

-Special thanks to Dominic Liu
+By Aileen Wu, Nikki Iyer, Carlos Gonzalez, and Sara Tetsu Special thanks to Dominic Liu, without whom, none of this would have been possible.

 ![IMG_8188](https://github.com/tetsu2001/102-project/assets/98058378/6e7ed604-b019-4ea7-a8ba-373404783c3c)